 - Champion the cause: the “how.”
 The CEO can perform two functions: first, set the vision; second, choose leaders for each use case and initiative.
 Functional leaders might take the lead on these to ensure that the initiatives are closely embedded in functional agendas; it may also make sense to have one person champion the efforts on behalf of the functions.
 Several companies, including L’Oréal, have already appointed a chief metaverse officer, often reporting to the CEO.
 Top leaders might also think about the operating model and team setup required.
 Many companies will want to partner with specialist providers for hardware, software, and metaverse-related development services (such as VR design and development or game engines).
 Testing and learning—and asking the right questions along the way—are essential to bridging the gap between expectations and results.

-With the real world beset by problems (such as war, COVID-19, inflation, and inequality), the metaverse offers an escape.
-That’s probably part of the attraction for the millions of customers who are flocking to early-stage metaverses.
+With the real world beset by problems (such as war, COVID-19, inflation, and inequality), the metaverse offers an enhancement.
+That’s probably part of the attraction for the millions of customers who are flocking to the early-stage metaverse.
 CEOs should ensure they are meeting their customers where they live—both virtually and IRL.